RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_peering.md

 ---
 layout: "rediscloud"
-page_title: "Redis Cloud: rediscloud_subscription_peering"
+page_title: "Redis Cloud: rediscloud_active_active_subscription_peering"
 description: |-
-  Subscription VPC peering resource in the Terraform provider Redis Cloud.
+  Active-Active subscription VPC peering resource in the Terraform provider Redis Cloud.
 ---

 # Resource: rediscloud_subscription_peering

-Creates an AWS or GCP VPC peering for an existing Redis Enterprise Cloud Subscription, allowing access to your subscription databases as if they were on the same network.
+Creates an AWS or GCP VPC peering for an existing Redis Enterprise Cloud Subscription in multiple regions, allowing access to your subscription databases as if they were on the same network.

 For AWS, peering should be accepted by the other side.
 For GCP, the opposite peering request should be submitted.